mgalos999/d2-mapper/README.md

 Diablo 2 maps are randomly generated based on a seed value and difficulty.
 There is another project which uses Diablo 2 to generate JSON payloads describing the layout of these maps.
-This repo takes that data and creates HTML pages showing maps visually.
+This repo takes that data and creates PNGs and HTML pages showing maps visually.

 Refer to this project for more info <https://github.com/blacha/diablo2/tree/master/packages/map>

 This repo uses the above project as a backend server to generate data based on a given seed/difficulty.
 If you don't have that project setup to fetch JSON data, this repo comes with a few sample payloads you can try.

-At the moment this project is setup to take one sample output `src/dist/26396577_Hell.json` and generate SVGs from it.
+At the moment this project is setup to take one sample output `src/public/data/26396577_Hell.json` and generate images from it.

 ## Examples